1st1/async_pep/pep-async.rst

 A new bit flag for ``co_flag`` field of code objects will be introduced to allow runtime detection of coroutine objects.

+Asynchronous functions will return an instance of a subclassed generator with a custom ``__del__`` implementation that will issue a ``RuntimeWarning`` if an asynchronous function was not ever awaited on.

 Await Expression
 ----------------